 - Make note of how you performed in the interview

-- Analyze the type of questions, the interviewers style etc. Note anything that surprised you.
+- Analyze the type of questions, the interviewers style etc. Note anything that was of particular interest.

-- Follow up promptly within 24 hours with a typed or written follow up letter/note.
+- Follow up promptly within 24 hours with a typed or hand written follow up letter or note.
+If you are interviewing at WVU Law, we supply thank you note cards, and will mail them for you at no charge.
 If you are aware a decision will be made swiftly you can email a thank you instead.
 Bring up specifics of the interview and reiterate your interest.
 Displaying your knowledge of appropriate interview etiquette can truly make a difference.